An introductory look into the Brain and Nervous System

 - 268 mph: The fastest nerve transmission of the body occurs in the spinal cord, which is encased with a speed-boosting protein and fat layer called myelin.

-- There are 43 different pairs of nerves which connect the CNS to every part of the body.
+- There are 43 different pairs of nerves that connect the CNS to every part of the body.
 12 of these nerves are connected to the brain (cranial nerves) while the remaining 31 are connected to the spinal cord and protected by your spine

-- Most of the 2 billion or so nerve endings in the outermost layer of our skin sense pain; those dedicated to temperature allow us to detect differences as small as 0.01 degree Fahrenheit.
+- Most of the 2 billion or so nerve endings in the outermost layer of our skin sense pain; those dedicated to temperature allow us to detect differences as small as 0.01 degrees Fahrenheit.

 - Only four percent of the cells in our brain are active at one given moment, the rest are kept in reserve

 - The brain weighs approximately three pounds and as we grow older, the brain loses a gram of weight per year.

 - Most neurons cannot divide to form new cells, so there is no way to replace them if they die.
 But living neurons continue to grow all of our lives, forming new branches and connections with other neurons.
 This is especially important when understanding the neuroplasticity of the brain and the ability to create new, learned synapses.

 A balance exists within the CNS between the sympathetic and parasympathetic nervous system.
 The sympathetic nervous system is your fight-or-flight stress response.
 It functions for protection and survival, emergency situations, and skeletal muscle activity.
 The parasympathetic nervous system conserves energy, promotes “housekeeping” during rest, and increases digestive activity.